ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 Not all features of this specification will be applicable or effective in all contexts:

  * If the authentication name is received over an insecure channel (e.g., a glue NS record), this specification cannot prevent the client from connecting to an attacker.
- * Different transports might prove to be popular for different purposes (e.g., stub resolution vs. iterative resolution).
+ * Different transports might prove to be popular for different purposes (e.g., querying a recursive resolver vs. an authoritative server).
 Implementors are not obligated to implement all the defined transports, although doing so is beneficial for compatibility.
  * Where resolution speed is a high priority, the SVCB TargetName SHOULD follow the convention described in {{Section 10.2 of !SVCB}}, and the use of AliasMode records ({{Section 2.4.2 of !SVCB}}) is NOT RECOMMENDED.

 # Examples